Patient education: Renal cell carcinoma (kidney cancer) (Beyond the Basics)

 Unlike other cancers, a biopsy is not always needed to be sure that you have RCC.
 Instead, the diagnosis may be based upon how the tumor looks on the CT scan.
 Later, the diagnosis is confirmed when the tumor or entire kidney is removed during surgery.

 Staging — Once RCC is diagnosed, the next step is to determine its stage.
 Staging is a system used to describe the size, aggressiveness, and spread of a cancer.
 A cancer's stage helps to guide treatment and can help predict the long-term outlook.

 ●Spread of the cancer to the nearby lymph nodes

-●If there are signs of cancer in other organs (liver, lung, bone)
+●Signs of cancer in other organs (liver, lung, bone, etc)